Geonovum/OAPIF-PDOK-INSPIRE/Results.md

 #### RQ 9:Dutch API design rules testbed Geonovum

-Not all requirements from [Dutch API designrules](https://www.geonovum.nl/over-geonovum/actueel/rest-api-design-rules-op-pas-toe-leg-uit-lijst) were implemented:
+Not all requirements from [Dutch API design rules](https://www.geonovum.nl/over-geonovum/actueel/rest-api-design-rules-op-pas-toe-leg-uit-lijst) were implemented:
 1. no 404 result when "/" was used on the end of an URL: (https://publicatie.centrumvoorstandaarden.nl/api/adr/#api-48)
 2. no version number in URL: https://publicatie.centrumvoorstandaarden.nl/api/adr/#api-20
 3. no complete version number in every return: https://publicatie.centrumvoorstandaarden.nl/api/adr/#api-57